New Carpet Cost and Prices 2023

 • Typical Lifespan: 12 to 20 years

+Active Kids & Pets can quickly ruin the most durable carpet!
 When our four children were young, they spilled lots of things on the family room carpet and it was very difficult to manage.
-To combat this common parenting problem, I replaced the family room carpet every other year.
+To combat this common parenting dilemma, I replaced the family room carpet every other year.

 Best Carpet Fibers For Kids Bedrooms?

-Polyester is naturally stain resistant and cleans rather easily for most common food stains.
+Polyester is naturally stain resistant and most common food stains clean up easily.
 Unfortunately Polyester is prone to matting and crushing of the pile so the lower the pile-height the better.

-You could go with a nylon carpet if you want more durability, but inexpensive nylon carpets do not resist stains or clean quite as easily as does a polyester fiber.
-A Polyester carpet is much softer too.
+You could go with a nylon carpet if you want more durability, but inexpensive nylon carpets do not resist stains as well or clean quite as easily as polyester.
+Polyester is softer than nylon.

 Best Carpet Padding For Kids Bedrooms?